ecmwf/ecflow/docs/ug/user_manual/text_based_suite_definition/attributes/complete.rst

 Force a node to be complete if the trigger evaluates, without running any of the nodes.

-This allows you to have tasks in the suite which a run only if others fail.
-In practice the node would need to have a trigger also.
-This allows you to have **standby** nodes which may run depending on the success of other nodes.
+This allows the user to have tasks in the suite which run only in case others fail.
+In practice the node would need to also have a trigger.
+A complete enables making nodes **standby** depending on the success of other nodes.

 Here is an example where task **tt** does not run if task **t** meter is more than 120.
 If task **t** however completes, but the meter **step** is less that 120 the **standby** job will run.